ElementalNinja/GroupProject/use-cases/use-case-1.md

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+Database contains current employee salary data and all employee records.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for HR to support finance.

 ### Failed End Condition